Easy Pumpkin Spice Muffins with Cake Mix (Dunkin’ Donuts Copycat!)

 Recipe Notes

 Pumpkin is very dense.
-I find it helpful to make sure I beat the batter with a mixer for a full 2 minutes.
-This way air is whipped into the mixture and it helps make what could be super dense into something much lighter.
+I find it helpful to beat the batter with a mixer for a full 2 minutes.
+This way, air is whipped into the mixture, making what could be super dense into something much lighter.

 Recipe Variations